Ruth-Ch/Ruth-Ch/README.md

 ## Hi there 👋
 ### 💡 About Me
-I'm Ruth, a rising sophomore at Whitman College majoring in Computer Science and Data Science.
+**I'm Ruth, a rising sophomore at Whitman College majoring in Computer Science and Data Science.
 I'm passionate about using technology to solve real-world problems, especially in the areas of artificial intelligence and software development.
 This summer, I built an SMS scam detection classifier using Python, Streamlit, and machine learning models through AI4ALL Ignite.
 I also completed the Break Through Tech AI program and the Machine Learning Foundations course at Cornell Tech, where I learned how to design, build, and evaluate ML models.
 One of my favorite projects so far has been WhitLink, a web app I created to help students connect based on shared backgrounds and interests.
 Right now, I’m focused on strengthening my Python and algorithm skills by practicing LeetCode.
----
+****

 ### 🖥️ Tech Stack